-Straight from Wikipedia - In software development, effort estimation is the process of predicting the most realistic amount of effort (expressed in terms of person-hours or money) required to develop or maintain software based on incomplete, uncertain and noisy input.
+Straight from Wikipedia - In software development, effort estimation is the process of predicting the most realistic amount of effort (expressed in terms of person-hours or money) required to develop or maintain software based on incomplete, uncertain, and noisy input.
 Effort estimates may be used as input to project plans, iteration plans, budgets, investment analyses, pricing processes, and bidding rounds.

-There were many ways, and some famous techniques were lines of code (used mainly for mainframe), COCOMO II, Delphi, wideband Delphi, and Function Points.
-Later we shifted to user case points and complexity points etc. There are few popular techniques from project management that we have used, such as analogous estimation, PERT / 3-point estimation, and Bottom estimation.
+How were we estimating earlier?There were many ways, and some famous techniques were lines of code (used mainly for mainframe), COCOMO II, Delphi, wideband Delphi, and Function Points.
+Later we shifted to user case points and complexity points etc. There are a few popular techniques from project management that we have used, such as analogous estimation, PERT / 3-point estimation, and Bottom estimation.

-Story point estimate started after the industry adopted a new practice of expressing requirements in the form of a user story.
-User story started along with the movement of agile software development, and many people have contributed, including Alistair Cockburn, Kent Beck, Ron Jeffries, and Mike Cohn.
-Since this concept is part of agile software development, a collaborative approach of estimation is desirable.
+What is story point estimation?Story point estimate started after the industry adopted a new practice of expressing requirements in the form of a user story.
+The user story started along with the movement of agile software development, and many people have contributed, including Alistair Cockburn, Kent Beck, Ron Jeffries, and Mike Cohn.
+Since this concept is part of agile software development, a collaborative approach to estimation is desirable.
 Kent Beck introduced a planning game concept in XP that became famous as planning poker.

-The development team uses the concept of wideband Delphi (a consensus-based technique for estimating effort) to measure work but instead considering hours or days; they count in point or t-shirt size.
-The point-based system help teams to build consensus faster and forecast easily.
+The development team uses the concept of wideband Delphi (a consensus-based technique for estimating effort) to measure work but instead of considering hours or days; they count in point or t-shirt size.
+The point-based system helps teams to build consensus faster and forecast easily.
 It is for sizing work instead of estimating effort, where story points remain the same for everyone; solution time may vary based on individual skills and experiences.

-• Most importantly, how to convert points into hours.
-Most agile gurus say don't change to hours, but one the most popular lean-agile framework (SAFe) has mentioned that one story point is equal one day work.
+Common challenges associated with story pointMost importantly, how to convert points into hours.
+Most agile gurus say don't change to hours, but one of the most popular lean-agile frameworks (SAFe) has mentioned that one story point is equal to one day of work.

-• Can we convert?
+Can we convert?
 Yes, you can but a better way.
 Please wait for my next blog on this.

-• Can we change if we have given these numbers already?
+Can we change if we have given these numbers already?

-• Is it size or estimate?
+Is it size or estimate?
 Based on what?